Smartphone technology is always marching forward, progressing rapidly with new hardware improvements with each iteration and model revision.

-The iPhone 8 Plus may not have the largest iPhone battery around but it has the longest battery life among the current crop iPhones, trumping even the iPhone X.
+The iPhone 8 Plus may not have the largest iPhone battery around but it has the longest battery life among the current crop of iPhones, trumping the iPhone X, the iPhone XS and even the iPhone X Max.

 It’s likely due to its smaller LCD screen and hardware/software optimizations that pushes it ahead of Apple’s flagship smartphone.

 The battery life difference may not be significant but the price is.
-Unlike the iPhone X, which starts at $999, a brand new iPhone 8 Plus starts at $799.
+Unlike the iPhone XS Max, which starts at $1099, a brand new iPhone 8 Plus starts at $699.

 Powering all this goodness is a large 4,000mAh battery.
 However, to take advantage of this extra juice, you’ll have to tone some of its nicer features down a bit.
 Limit its display refresh rate down to 60Hz and you can squeeze out around two days of normal usage out of this beast.

 Now, here’s another smartphone with one of the biggest batteries ever.
 The Samsung Galaxy Note 9’s whopping 4,000mAH battery is much bigger than the Note 8’s 3,300 and combined with a much more efficient processor, it can last hours longer between charges.

 The Note 9 can take around a day and a half of normal usage and you can probably push it to more than two days if you tweak its settings.
 It also supports fast charging and wireless charging so you won’t be left without juice for long.

 Cramming a 4,000mAH battery in the Note 9 is a bold move from Samsung in light of the whole Note 7 battery recall fiasco but so far, so good — it looks like the company has figured it out.